How to Book a Talk with Kerry Makin-Byrd

 Start Here and Keep Going

-The day is designed for therapists who have experienced burnout — past, present, or anticipated — as well as those who support clients navigating burnout or moral injury of their own.
-It is equally suited to helpers who want to build more sustainable practices before burnout takes hold, and to those who recognise, with some honesty, that the work is harder and more depleting than it should be.
-(That makes sense.
-All of this is so much easier said than done.)
+The full-day interactive training is designed for helpers who have experienced burnout — past, present, or anticipated — as well as those who support others navigating burnout or moral injury.
+This workshop is equally suited to helpers who want to build more sustainable practices before burnout takes hold, and to those who feel like they "should know all this already" but recognise that this work is frequently easier said than done.

 ACT for Burnout